-The Maryland Office of the Public Defender (OPD) seeks dynamic, dedicated, and client-centered litigators for its 2019 Fall Class to serve as Assistant Public Defenders in locations throughout the State of Maryland.
-OPD provides superior representation to indigent defendants throughout the State of Maryland.
+The Maryland Office of the Public Defender (OPD) seeks zealous, dedicated, and client-centered litigators for its Spring Class to serve as Assistant Public Defenders in District Court locations throughout the State of Maryland.
 The Agency’s vision is for Justice, Fairness, and Dignity for All.
 Employees are committed to the core values of a culture of excellence, client-centered representation, tenacious advocacy, and are united as a team in achieving the Agency’s mission.

 Main Purpose of Job

 •Zealous representation of indigent clients charged with criminal and traffic matters.